j0lvera/conventions/python/fastapi/fastapi.md

 - Store classes should accept an AsyncSession in their constructor
 - Use `await self.db.flush()` to ensure queries complete before proceeding
 - Use `await self.db.commit()` for operations that modify data
+- Always use async context managers for database operations
+- Handle database connection pooling at the application level

+### Query Optimization
+- Use `select()` with explicit column selection when possible
+- Implement proper indexing on frequently queried columns
+- Use `joinedload()` or `selectinload()` for eager loading relationships
+- Avoid N+1 query problems with proper relationship loading
+- Use `scalar_one()` for single results, `scalars().all()` for multiple results

 ### Helper Methods
 - Create private helper methods for common operations (prefix with `_`)
 - Example: `async def _find_project(self, project_uuid: str) -> Project`
+- Use helper methods for complex query building

 ### Batch Operations
 - Implement batch creation methods for bulk operations
+- Use `bulk_insert_mappings()` for large datasets
 - Skip existing records to avoid duplicates
 - Log information about skipped records
+- Consider using database-specific bulk operations for performance

+### Relationships and Constraints
+- Define relationships using `Mapped` annotations
+- Use foreign key constraints with proper cascade options
+- Implement unique constraints where appropriate
+- Use check constraints for data validation at database level

 ### Synchronous Methods for Background Tasks
 - Provide synchronous versions of critical methods for Celery tasks